 If desired, the issuance of the total invoice under regular taxation can be applied for during registration for the auction.

 Purchasers from countries outside the European Union shall be reimbursed for VAT upon submission of proof of export; in the case of shipment by the Auctioneer such proof shall be considered received.
-Purchasers from member states of the European Union are subject to statutory VAT unless they are entitled to receive tax-free inner-community deliveries by providing their verifiable VAT identification number.
+Purchasers from member states of the European Union are subject to the national statutory VAT valid in their country unless they are entitled to receive tax-free inner-community deliveries by providing their verifiable VAT identification number.

 For works of art (after 1900), the costs resulting from the droit de suite under sec.
 26 of the German Copyright Act shall be charged to the Purchaser proportionally at a rate of 2% of the accepted bid.

 6. The acceptance of a bid shall oblige the Purchaser to accept and pay for the Object concerned.
 The Purchaser shall be deemed in default two weeks after the invoice date.
-Title to the Object shall be pass to the Purchaser upon full payment.
+From the fall of the hammer, possession and risk pass directly to the buyer, while title to the Object shall only be passed to the Purchaser upon full payment.
 The Purchaser shall collect the Object within a maximum of two weeks from full payment, thereafter the Purchaser shall be deemed in default of acceptance; in this case, the Auctioneer shall be entitled to store the Object with an art shipper and insure it at the Purchaser’s expense.
 If the Auctioneer is instructed in writing to ship the Object, it will do so at the Purchaser’s expense and, if the Purchaser acts as a business, at the Purchaser’s risk, and arrange for the transport to the Purchaser with commensurate insurance.
 Objects can be subject to export and import restrictions.
 It is entirely and solely at the Purchaser’s responsibility to inquire if there are any restrictions or additional export expenses.
 Any costs for export or import are at the Purchaser’s expense.
 Framed Objects usually are sent unframed.
 Great quantities and bulky items are to be collected.
 Upon written request we instruct a shipping company to effect packing and forwarding of such items.
 All shipments should be unpacked and checked on delivery regarding damages caused during the transport and any discrepancies notified to the Auctioneer immediately.
 The shipment shall be made after receipt of all amounts due from the Buyer.
 Delivery shall be made upon full payment.

 7. All costs of money transfer are at buyer’s expense.
 The purchase price (hammer price; premium; VAT) shall be subject to default interest at the rate of 1% per month.
 For payments in foreign currency and losses due to exchange rate fluctuations and bank charges shall be borne by the Purchaser.
 In case of default, the Auctioneer may either demand specific performance of the contract of sale or withdraw from the contract of sale after an adequate grace period has elapsed.
 In the latter case, the Auctioneer may either demand indemnification for non performance equivalent to the amount of the bid (seller’s commission plus surcharge) or put the Object up for auction again and charge the Purchaser for any resulting loss whereby the Purchaser shall not be entitled to a share in any resulting profit nor be entitled to bid in such second auction.